-The word hummus comes from the Egyptian term for chickpeas and the recipe, common throughout the countries of the Middle East typically consists of pureed chickpeas blended with tahini, lemon juice, olive oil and garlic.
+The word hummus comes from the Egyptian term for chickpeas and the recipe, common throughout the countries of the Middle East typically consists of pureed chickpeas blended with tahini, lemon juice, olive oil, garlic and herbs.
 Pre-packaged versions can be found in most large grocery stores across North America.

 Typically hummus is used as a dip for pita or flatbread and is almost always found on a mezze (appetizer) platter along with falafel, eggplant, tahini and vegetables such as tomatoes, cucumbers, pickled onions and olives.